crescendont/ln-scoring-algorithm-updated/README.md

 # ln-scoring-algorithm-updated

 A program to find the optimal outfit + top 20 scoring items for association, chapter, arena, and custom stages in Love Nikki.
-This program requires your clothes_date file or a manual wardrobe input to give customized recoomedations.
+This program can use your clothes_date file for automatic wardrobe upload.
+You may also input your wardrobe by hand.
 Please refer to any of the guides out there for extracting clothes_date; Nikki's Info also accepts it for wardrobe information, so many guides exist.

 Your clothes_date file MUST be renamed to **clothes_date.txt** and it MUST be in the same folder as the executable.

 DO NOT MODIFY YOUR clothes_date FILE BEYOND RENAMING IT.
 You do not need to include today's date within the name of clothes_date.txt. "date" refers to the *word* date.

-To use manual wardrobe input, create a textfile named $$clothes_typed.txt$$.
+To use manual wardrobe input, create a textfile named **clothes_typed.txt**.
+This MUST be in the same folder as the executable.
 How to input your wardrobe is specified later in this guide.

-If all you want is the top 20 scores, please download the newplayer_clothes_date [here](https://github.com/crescendont/ln-scoring-algorithm-updated/raw/refs/heads/main/newplayer_clothes_date), rename it to clothes_date.txt, and use it as your input.
+If all you want is the top 20 scores, you do not need clothes_date.txt or clothes_typed.txt.

 Blacklisted items are not accounted for.
 Please refer to other community resources to identify and avoid blacklisted items.
 Similarly, chapter requirements are not considered.